lxy878/FlixApp/README.md

 ## Description

+**FlixApp** was one of iOS applications I had developed while I was taking CodePath program at Queens College.

-The app is a practice of Swift by connecting to a movie API and listing the content of movie.
+The app is a practice of Swift by connecting to a movie API and listing the content of movies.
 The app is designed base on Flix app, which displays a movie list by applying cell UI.
-The cell of the list will display table view and post view.
+The cell of the list will display tableView and post view.
 When a movie is selected, it will go to its detail view, which contains the post and the description.

 ## Video Walkthrough